 While campaigning for the gaming initiative, Resorts also began planning for a future Atlantic City casino by securing an option for 55 acres (220,000 m2) of land on the Atlantic City Boardwalk from the city’s Housing and Re-Development Authority as well as acquiring Leeds & Lippincott Company, which owned Chalfonte-Haddon Hall.
 Resorts purchased 67 percent of Leeds & Lippincott Inc. in August 1976, and completed the acquisition the following month, paying a total of $2.489 million.

 Resorts International opened its doors at 10:00AM on May 26, 1978.
 Initial gaming laws in New Jersey only allowed casinos to operate for 18 hours during the week and 20 hours during the weekends.
 This situation produced massive lines outside of Resorts and people waited hours to get inside after Governor Brendan Byrne cut the ceremonial opening ribbon.

 The 1904 Chalfonte Hotel building, which could not be remodeled to fit modern requirements was left vacant and finally demolished in 1980 to make room for a parking lot for Resorts International.

-Towers and Attractions
+Towers and attractions

-The 459-room Rendezvous Tower began construction in 2002 with the demolition of an existing hotel tower on the site.
+Rendezvous Tower: The 459-room Rendezvous Tower began construction in 2002 with the demolition of an existing hotel tower on the site.
 The Rendezvous Tower opened in 2004.
 The tower contains 357 luxury rooms and 42 suites.
 The exterior of the tower features an Art Deco design.